aaltsys/doc-newwares/facility/03_contacts.rst

 **Type** code entries to distinguish the separate records.
 An example account address record is shown in the side bar.

+Communication entries are certainly needed for Accounts, and sometimes for other addresses as well.
+Each communication entry may be labeled using either standard codes or custom entries, as selected from :ref:`label-list`.

 .. note::
    **Account** linking entries and **Freight Pay** codes are not used and not entered for addresses associated with an Account Setup, or with Facility